 What Abnormal Results Mean

 A laboratory culture poses no risk to you.
-For risks from the procedure done to get a CSF sample, see spinal tap.
+Your provider will tell you about the risks of a spinal tap.

 Culture - CSF; Spinal fluid culture; CSF culture